tristanjuricek/asciilab/README.md

 ## TO DO

-Create minimal "add source" page.

-Create a mechanism for cloning a repo based on the source status.

-Generate simple HTML files from the underlying repo.
+### Proof of Concept

+Add ability to delete a source.

+Figure out a task management solution for doing "heavy" tasks.

+Implement a trigger when a source is created to cloning the repo.

+Add trigger to generate PDF for articles in the repo after being cloned.

-Generate the nginx configuration for each new repo.
+Generate the nginx configuration for new sources.

-Allow underlying repo to be updated via a webhook in Github or GitLab.

-Figure out how to configure styling (expose "templates" repos?)
+Get a webhook from Github to our app that will update the PDF on push.

+### Finishing steps

 Consider an integrated smoke testing suite.

+Need a localization mechanism.

+Need a link management mechanism, very much dependent upon the app config.

+### Design Iteration 1

+Need a design document to flesh out the product concept.
+Identify personas, and create stories on how they will discover, and use, and value, the system.
+Try to figure out a way to get feedback from a prospective user quickly.